TechGiovanni/Zendesk-Support-Administrator/README.md

 3. Click on "People" located in Zendesk's sidebar within the admin menu:

 The types of roles available:
-<p>Agent/Staff: Has the permissions in order to solve tickets.</p>
+- Agent/Staff: Has the permissions in order to solve tickets.
-<p>Team leader: Allows more access to the Zendesk environment.</p>
+- Team leader: Allows more access to the Zendesk environment.
-<p>Advisor: Cannot solve any tickets.
+- Advisor: Cannot solve any tickets.
 This role is supposed to enable the user to manage Zendesk's workflows.
-This entails the ability to create and edit automations, triggers, macros, views, and SLAs.</p>
+This entails the ability to create and edit automations, triggers, macros, views, and SLAs.
-<p>Administrator: Has additional permissions, allowing the user to customize and manage the Zendesk environment.</p>
+- Administrator: Has additional permissions, allowing the user to customize and manage the Zendesk environment.

-# Creating Custom Agent role
+## Creating Custom Agent role
 We don't have the enterprise Editions, but Lets me tell you how its done.

 1. Click on the Admin icon (gear symbol) located in Zendesk's sidebar.
 2. Click on People located in the side menu of the admin menu.
-3. Click on role:
+3. Click on role.

-The process of creating a custom role consists of naming and describing the role followed by defining the permissions
+The process of creating a custom role consists of naming and describing the role followed by defining the permissions.

 <br>
 <p align="center">